 Long-term: Use profits made from stocks to buy Eurobonds in 24 months

 The levels denoted above clearly show different timelines set for different goals – six months, nine months, and 24 months.
 These same levels could still be represented as three days, nine days, and 24 days.
 Alternatively, it could be set as three weeks, nine weeks, and 24 weeks.

 The time duration doesn’t really matter.
-What matters is the perspective in which you set your goals.
-Three months comes beforenine months, and nine months is shorter than 24 months.
+What matters is the perspective in which you make your plans.
+Three months comes before nine months, and nine months is shorter than 24 months.
 Therefore, in comparison, they represent short-, medium-, and long-term goals, respectively.

-The duration of a short or long-termgoal is not set in stone.
+The duration of a short or long-term goal is not set in stone.
 It all depends on what you’re working towards and the milestones you’ve set for yourself.
 Short-term goals examples are those that you’re working towards accomplishing immediately, while long-term goals are those you’ve set to complete further down the line.
-Medium-term goals fall in-between those two.
+Medium-term objectives fall in between those two.

 The Importance and Benefits of Short-Term Goals

 If you want to know how to improve yourself in life, you need to learn how to develop short-term goals.
 Before going into that, let’s look at some examples of healthy short-term goals: